QuantEcon/python_lecture_sandpit/source/rst/black_litterman.rst

 modifying the **mean-variance portfolio choice model** to take that into account

-At the end of this notebook, we shall use some rates of convergence results and some simulations to verify how means are more difficult to estimate than variances
+At the end of this lecture, we shall use some rates of convergence results and some simulations to verify how means are more difficult to estimate than variances

-Among the ideas in play in this notebook will be
+Among the ideas in play in this lecture will be

 -  Mean-variance portfolio theory